tangentsoft/pidp8i/src/cc8/README.md

     of the previous limitation, only one of these can be written in C.

 4. Unlike the CC8 cross-compiler, the OS/8 compiler ignores `#include` directives.
-(One day, `CC0` may get that ability, but not today.)
+(One day, we may add a preprocessor called by the `CC.SV` driver program, but not today.)
 This means you cannot use `#include` directives to string multiple C modules into a single program.

     If that then makes you wonder how the OS/8 compiler looks up its stock library functions — note that I've resisted using the word